LEARNING EXPERIENCES THROUGH INVESTIGATION (L.E.T.I.)

 Children are guided and supported to explore a variety of areas from the Victorian Curriculum with a focus on Science, Geography, History, and Technology.

-We have a twice-weekly dedicated L.E.T.I. time where students from Foundation through to Year Two work and interact together.
+We have dedicated L.E.T.I. time where students from Foundation through to Year Two work and interact together.
 Children are encouraged to be active participants during these student-centred learning experiences.

 MIDDLE LEARNING COMMUNITY